doodboard/tutorial_owl/README.md

 The two tabs in the middle are for **structural** purposes only.
 Apply solder generously.
 The thinner legs to the top and bottom are **malleable**.
 Bend them a little if they need to be in order to fit the PCB.

-You can also install the encoder knob now. **Align** the small screw to the flat face of encoder shaft.
-Screw it in for stability.

 Plug in the USB cable, and test rotation in both directions, and pressing the encoder shaft in.
 It should **increase/decrease** the volume, and **mute/unmute** your media player.